Take My Life (1942 film)

 Take My Life is an American film released in 1942.
-It featured a group of young actors known as the Harlem Tuff Kids.
+It featured a group of young actors known as the Harlem Tuff Kids but billed in this film as the Harlem Dead End Kids.
 In this film they join the U.S. Army.
 The group also appeared in the 1939 film Reform School.
 Both were produced by Million Dollar Productions.
 Oakton Community College has a poster for the film in its collection.
 The poster includes the taglines Harlem Goes to War! and Thrill to the Brown Bombers in Action.

-Toddy Pictures re-released the film as Murder Rap.
+Toddy Pictures re-released the film later the same year as Murder Rap.
 The film premiered at the Apollo Theater in Harlem.